 A good way to purchase for a sustainable future is to choose items that have a high-level of recycled content.
 These resources can help:

-- Recycled-Content Product Directory: This State of California resource lists vendors who sell recycled products as well as products containing recycled materials.
+- Recycled-Content Product Directory: This State of California resource lists suppliers who sell recycled products, as well as products containing recycled materials.

-When you receive a request for a purchase, use these sites to help you find an environmentally friendly option:
+When you receive a request for a purchase, use these sites to help you find the most sustainable option:

 - Electronic Product Environmental Assessment Tool (EPEAT): EPEAT is a product registry that assists purchasers in evaluating, comparing, and selecting desktop computers, laptops, and monitors based on 28 environmental performance criteria.
 Registered products are rated Bronze, Silver, and Gold.
-Dell (a current UC Strategic Sourcing Vendor) offers several computers rated in the EPEAT Gold category.
+One of our AggieBuy suppliers, Dell, offers several computers rated in the EPEAT Gold category.

 - Energy Star: This program of the U.S. Environmental Protection Agency (EPA) aims to reduce energy usage by identifying products that meet specific standards for energy efficiency and features.

 - Forest Stewardship Council (FSC): The Forest Stewardship Council (FSC) is an international certification system that recognizes the highest levels of environmentally and socially responsible forest management.
 Their certification can be found on a range of wood-based products.
-OfficeMax (a current UC Strategic Sourcing Vendor) offers FSC certified paper products.
+ODP Business Solutions (formerly OfficeDepot) in AggieBuy offers FSC certified paper products.